 Click here for a fact sheet providing an overview of the Navy’s Environmental Restoration Program (ERP) at Naval Weapons Station Yorktown.

 Naval Weapons Station (NWS) Yorktown is a 8,881-acre installation located on the Virginia Peninsula in York and James City Counties, Virginia, and is bounded on the northwest by NWS Yorktown Cheatham Annex and on the northeast by the York River.
 Originally named the Navy Mine Depot, NWS Yorktown was established in 1918 to support the laying of mines in the North Sea during World War I. For 20 years after World War I, the depot continued to receive, reclaim, store, and issue mines, depth charges, and related materials.
 During World War II, the facility was expanded to include three TNT (TNT) loading plants and new torpedo overhaul facilities.
 A research and development laboratory for experimentation with high explosives was established in 1944.
 In 1947, a quality evaluation laboratory was developed to monitor special tasks assigned to the facility which included the design and development of depth charges and advanced underwater weapons.
 On August 7, 1959, the depot was renamed Naval Weapons Station Yorktown.
-Today, the primary mission of NWS Yorktown is to provide ordnance, technical support, and related services to sustain the war-fighting capability of the armed forces in support of national military strategy.
+Today, the primary mission of NWS Yorktown is to provide responsive, quality support for explosive ordnance storage, maintenance, logistics, and support services; expeditionary logistics training and operations; warfare training for Sailors, Marines, and other Services; and to serve as a premier recreational destination for servicemembers and dependents.

 Comprehensive environmental restoration activities at NWS Yorktown began in 1984 under the Navy Assessment and Control of Installation Pollutants (NACIP) and Environmental Restoration Program (ERP), whose purpose was to identify, assess, characterize, and clean up or control contamination from past waste management activities.
 The NACIP program was modified into the Environmental Restoration Program (ERP) in 1986 to reflect the requirements of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) as amended by the Superfund Amendments and Reauthorization Act (SARA).